 Phil joined JBS in 2009 as a software architect.
-Over time, Phil has founded JBS’s Open Source Practice and its Architecture Group; he is now JBS’s Chief Architect.
+Over time, Phil has founded JBS’s Open Source Practice and its Architecture Group; he is now JBS’s Chief Technology Officer.
 An industry veteran with over 20 years of experience, Phil has designed and developed systems in a variety of areas – defense, healthcare, retail, scientific, finance, and insurance industries to name just a few.
 He holds both a BS in Computer Science and a BS in Mathematics from the University of Pennsylvania and lives in Philadelphia, PA.

 Experienced researcher with a demonstrated history of working in the higher education industry.
 Skilled in Educational Technology, Psycholinguistics, Research Design, Leadership, and Classroom Instruction.
 Strong research training with an M.S. and Ph.D. focused on Human Factors Psychology from Wright State University, and a Post Doctoral Research Fellowship under Prof. Art Graesser at the University of Memphis.

 Joe Pringle is a Principal Technical Business Development Manager at AWS supporting public sector customers in their adoption and use of AI and machine learning.
 Joe’s passion is helping customers unlock new insights and value from data, and put those insights into the hands of people to make better decisions.
 Prior to AWS Joe worked in various leadership roles in startups and consulting.
 He brings 20+ years of experience working with influential public sector organizations at all levels of government, the non-profit sector, and academia.

 As the influence of machine learning in the educational ecosystem evolves and expands, consideration must be given to a broad range of novel ethical and practical issues.